sureshcsdp/cleancloud/docs/azure.md

 ## Security Best Practices

+### ✅ DO

-✅ Use OIDC for CI/CD (no stored secrets)
+- Use OIDC for CI/CD (no stored secrets)
-✅ Use Reader role (least privilege)
+- Use Reader role (least privilege)
-✅ Restrict federated credential to specific repo/branch
+- Restrict federated credential to specific repo/branch
-✅ Monitor Azure Activity Log for CleanCloud actions
+- Monitor Azure Activity Log for CleanCloud actions
-✅ Use separate service principals per environment
+- Use separate service principals per environment

+### ❌ DON'T

-❌ Don't use client secrets in CI/CD
+- Use client secrets in CI/CD
-❌ Don't grant Contributor role
+- Grant Contributor role
-❌ Don't share credentials across teams
+- Share credentials across teams
+- Commit credentials to repositories

 ---